ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 The handshake protocol needs to be able to send messages over a transport to the remote peer to establish trust and negotiate keys.

-Protocols: All (TLS, DTLS, QUIC + TLS, MinimalT, CurveCP, IKEv2)
+- Protocols: All (TLS, DTLS, QUIC + TLS, MinimalT, CurveCP, IKEv2)

 ### Receive Handshake Messages

 The handshake protocol needs to be able to receive messages from the remote peer over a transport to establish trust and negotiate keys.

-Protocols: All (TLS, DTLS, QUIC + TLS, MinimalT, CurveCP, IKEv2)
+- Protocols: All (TLS, DTLS, QUIC + TLS, MinimalT, CurveCP, IKEv2)

 ### Identity Validation

 During a handshake, the security protocol will conduct identity validation of the peer.
 This can call into the application to offload validation.

-Protocols: All (TLS, DTLS, QUIC + TLS, MinimalT, CurveCP, IKEv2)
+- Protocols: All (TLS, DTLS, QUIC + TLS, MinimalT, CurveCP, IKEv2)

 ### Source Address Validation

 The handshake protocol may delegate validation of the remote peer that has sent data to the transport protocol or application.
 This involves sending a cookie exchange to avoid DoS attacks.

-Protocols: QUIC + TLS
+- Protocols: QUIC + TLS

 ### Key Update

 The handshake protocol may be instructed to update its keying material, either by the application directly or by the record protocol sending a key expiration event.

-Protocols: TLS, DTLS, QUIC + TLS, MinimalT, tcpcrypt, IKEv2
+- Protocols: TLS, DTLS, QUIC + TLS, MinimalT, tcpcrypt, IKEv2

 ### Pre-Shared Key Export

 The handshake protocol will generate one or more keys to be used for record encryption/decryption and authentication.
-These may be explicitly exportable to the application, traditionally limited to direct  export to the record protocol, or inherently non-exportable because the keys must be used directly in conjuction with the record protocol.
+These may be explicitly exportable to the application, traditionally limited to direct  export to the record protocol, or inherently non-exportable because the keys must be used directly in conjunction with the record protocol.

 - Explict export: TLS (for QUIC), tcpcrypt, IKEv2
 - Direct export: TLS, DTLS, MinimalT
 - Non-exportable: CurveCP